Call for papers is open till March 12

 • Development practices

 • Clean code, SOLID.
-Practices of "correct" OOP: benefits and harms.
+Practices of "correct" OOP.

 • Libraries and tools